Main Content

 zerophase(d,512,"whole")

-Figure Figure 1: Zero-phase Response contains an axes object.
-The axes object with title Zero-phase Response, xlabel Normalized Frequency ( times pi blank rad/sample), ylabel Amplitude contains 2 objects of type line.
+Figure contains an axes object.
+The axes object with title Zero-Phase Response, xlabel Normalized Frequency ( times pi blank rad/sample), ylabel Amplitude contains an object of type line.

 Create the same filter using ellip.
 Plot its zero-phase response.